borglab/gtsam.org/_posts/2021-02-07-uncertainties-part3.md

 \end{equation}
 $$

-We dropped the indices for simplicity, since this is a geometric relationship.
+We dropped the time-related indices for simplicity, since this is a geometric relationship.
 In order to satisfy this condition, the incremental change we applied on the left-hand side, i.e in the world frame, $$_{W}\mathbf{\xi}_{W}$$ must be given by:

 $$
 \begin{equation}